NeuroTech-Leuven/TheMindWitcher/src/Emotions/README.md

 # Emotions Classification: A Machine Learning Approach

 This folder and its readme  contain the details on the implementation of an emotion classification system using EEG (electroencephalography) data.
+The subfolder `models` contains all the models used in this part of the project.

-This part of the project aims to recognize four emotions— neutral, happy, sad, and fear — based on real-time EEG signals of the user playing 'The Witcher 3'.
+The emotion pipeline aims to recognize four emotions— neutral, happy, sad, and fear — based on real-time EEG signals of the user playing 'The Witcher 3'.

 To achieve the emotion classification goal, two different decorders were initially considered: a deep learning and a machine learning approach.
 However, since we observed the DL model to overfit the training data significantly, we further developed the ML approach as the most viable option for this application.